 What they eat is undigested bits of food.

-This means fiber is a major food source for your good gut bacteria.
+This means that fiber is a major food source for your good gut bacteria.

 The Bad Gut Bacteria